5cript/SimpleJSON/README.md

 # SimpleJSON
-A JSON stringifier / parser that uses boost fusion introspection methods for automagic POD struct &lt;-> JSON conversion
+A JSON stringifier / parser that uses boost fusion introspection methods for automagic struct &lt;-> JSON conversion

 This library is not fine tuned for speed.
 The slowest part should be the boost/property_tree library used for parsing JSON.